scarlettmparker/Sun/components/ARCHITECTURE.md

-# Apollo Stem Player Architecture
+# Sun GraphQL Architecture

-This document outlines the architecture for the Apollo Stem Player backend, a modular Spring Boot application that provides GraphQL API access to stem-separated music tracks stored in PostgreSQL.
+This document outlines the architecture for the Sun GraphQL backend, a modular Spring Boot application that provides GraphQL API access to stem-separated music tracks stored in PostgreSQL.

 ## Overview

-The Apollo Stem Player is built using a clean architecture approach with three main modules:
+The Sun GraphQL is built using a clean architecture approach with four main modules:

-1. **BaseService** – Shared infrastructure and generic data access patterns
+1. **SunService** – Shared infrastructure and generic data access patterns
 2. **ApolloService** – Apollo-specific domain logic and data models
 3. **ApolloGraphQL** – GraphQL API layer with resolvers and mappers
+4. **SunGraphQL** – Composition layer that combines all GraphQL components

 ## Architecture Principles